Team management

 connections

 • Connections outline: I outlined the current state of stakeholder connections and the ideal state.
-I worked with the team's UX leaders to determine who should meet with whom, based on our leadership pillars: Manager, Technical Team Lead, and Architect.
+I worked with the team's UX leaders to determine who should meet with whom, based on our leadership pillars: Manager, Team Lead, and Architect.

 • Documentation & initial themes: I had everyone conduct their designated stakeholder meetings and use Gemini to document notes from each conversation.
 I ran all notes through Gemini to pull out strategic themes.